SeldonIO/seldon-core/docs-gb/installation/learning-environment/README.md

     ```bash
     ansible-playbook playbooks/setup-ecosystem.yaml
     ```
-    Seldon runs by default in `seldon-mesh` namespace and a Jaeger pod and  and OpenTelemetry collector are installed in the namespace.
+    Seldon runs by default in the `seldon-mesh` namespace and a Jaeger pod and OpenTelemetry collector are installed in the namespace.
-    To install in a different namespace, `<mynamespace>`:
+    To install in a different `<mynamespace>` namespace:

     ```bash
     ansible-playbook playbooks/setup-ecosystem.yaml -e seldon_mesh_namespace=<mynamespace>